Zalando sets IPO range, valuing it at up to 5.6 billion euros

-FRANKFURT (This September 17 story was refiled to correct spelling of Boohoo and Uniqlo)

-Zalando, Europe's biggest online fashion retailer, priced its initial public offering on Wednesday in a range of 18.00 to 22.50 euros per share, which could value the company at up to 5.6 billion euros (4.4 billion pounds).
+FRANKFURT Zalando, Europe's biggest online fashion retailer, priced its initial public offering on Wednesday in a range of 18.00 to 22.50 euros per share, which could value the company at up to 5.6 billion euros (4.42 billion pounds).

 The offering would represent about 11.3 percent of the company if all shares are placed and would be one of Germany's biggest technology stock flotations for years.